-What is a short sale?
-A short sale happens when the amount of the outstanding loans is greater than the amount for which the home could sell.
-This could be caused by many factors, but most often is a result of a rapidly declining real estate market.
+Not sure what a short sale is?
+A short sale happens when the amount of the outstanding loans is greater than the value of the home.
+This could be attributed to many reasons, but most commonly is a result of a rapidly declining housing market.

-First, assess the true market value of your house.
-Since paying for a licensed appraiser may not work with your already tight budget, an experienced local REALTOR® that knows the current conditions of the Landrum real estate market is the best way to get an accurate opinion of what your home could sell for.
+First, figure out the true market value of your house.
+For those whose finances are already stretched, engaging a licensed appraiser may not be an option.
+Therefore, a qualified local real estate agent that knows the current conditions of the Landrum real estate market is a sound way to get an accurate opinion of your home's value.

-Next, determine your closing costs.
-My experience means I know to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.
+Next, find out your closing costs.
+My experience has taught me to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at the closing table.

-Finally, call your lender and make them aware of the situation.
-They may even have a special department that manages short sales.
+Finally, call your lender and let them know of your situation.
+They may even have a specific department that deals with short sales.
 Ask about their particular process.
 Some lenders will be more willing to work with you than others.
-They may be able to lessen how much you owe or make other arrangements.
-Your lender will have to agree to the final sale.
+They may be able to reduce your loan principal or make other arrangements.
+Your lender will have to give consent for the final sale.